effertzdv/elasticstack/README.md

 - syslog from vmware vsphere hosts (udp/514)

 The portnumbers refer to to public ports via the docker-compose file.
 The ports inside the logstash docker image might be different.

-## first run ##

-Install docker & docker-compose clone the git repositoy create the docker images with docker-compose up wait for the initalization of the stack to complete

-Then open kibana at http://my.host:5601 and create the indices.
-Before each index can be created make sure you have pushed content from logstash to your indices ( simple let you log source push data to logstash - if the data arrive elasticsearch creates to indices for you).
-If the indices exist you can add them to kibana.

-## Visualisations ##

-... tbd